andreipope/andreipope.github.io/pages/cv.md

 **December 2007 - February 2011**
 >The leader of the technical team, covering the entire lifecycle of the project from pre-sales to delivery and support

-**Key responsibilities:**
+**Key Responsibilities:**
 * Technical lead for the largest projects
 * Developed detailed work plans and schedules for medium to long projects (1-3 years)
-* Led consultants, architects, and analysts in order to ensure project success
+* Led consultants, architects, and analysts to ensure project success
 * Developed and promoted innovative solutions, helping cut project costs